Hello and welcome to Reigate College’s Music Department.

 Audio question 1: Describe the relationship between these two chords.

-Audio question 2: Listen carefully and describe the differences between these two sounds.
+Audio question 2: Listen carefully and describe any differences you hear between these two sounds.

 What instrument(s) do you play, for how long, and what grades have you achieved?

-What music experience do you have, e.g. playing solo or in a band, writing/recording your own music?
+What music experience do you have, e.g. performing in a band, writing/recording your own music?

 What skills do you hope to learn or develop during the Music Technology course?